coredns/coredns.io/content/explugins/dns64.md

 > DNS64 describes a DNS server that when asked for a domain's AAAA records, but only finds
 > A records, synthesizes the AAAA records from the A records.

-The synthesis in only performed if the query came in via IPv6.
+The synthesis is only performed if the query came in via IPv6.

 ## TODO